Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Definitions and notations

-If \(\mathcal G\) is a moral DAG with skeleton \(G=(V,E)\), then according to Lemma 3.21 of \cite{lauritzen1996graphical}, \(X\) is Markov with respect to \(\mathcal G\) i.f.f. \(X\) is Markov with respect to any moral DAG with skeleton $G$ i.f.f. \(X\) is global Markov with respect to \(G\).
+If \(\mathcal G\) is a moral DAG with skeleton \(G=(V,E)\), then according to Lemma 3.21 of \cite{lauritzen1996graphical}, \(X\) is Markov with respect to \(\mathcal G\) if and only if \(X\) is Markov with respect to any moral DAG with skeleton $G$ if and only if \(X\) is global Markov with respect to \(G\).
+Alternatively, factorizations \eqref{fact:undirected} for a decomposable \(G\) and \eqref{fact:directed} for a/every moral DAG \(\mathcal{G}\) with skeleton \(G\) are equivalent; see Proposition 3.28 of \cite{lauritzen1996graphical}.